Microsoft-managed Conditional Access policies

 Policies

 These Microsoft-managed policies allow administrators to make simple modifications like excluding users or turning them from report-only mode to on or off.
 Organizations can't rename or delete any Microsoft-managed policies.
-As Administrators get more comfortable with Conditional Access policy, they might choose to duplicate the policy to make custom versions.
+As administrators get more comfortable with Conditional Access policy, they might choose to duplicate the policy to create custom versions.

-As threats evolve over time, Microsoft might change these policies in the future to take advantage of new features, functionality, or to improve their function.
+As threats evolve, Microsoft might update these policies to use new features, functionality, or improve their effectiveness

-This policy covers 14 admin roles that we consider to be highly privileged, who are accessing the Microsoft Admin Portals group, and requires them to perform multifactor authentication.
+This policy covers 14 admin roles that are highly privileged, who access the Microsoft Admin Portals, and requires them to perform multifactor authentication.

-This policy targets Microsoft Entra ID P1 and P2 tenants where security defaults aren't enabled.
+This policy applies to Microsoft Entra ID P1 and P2 tenants where security defaults aren't enabled.

 Tip

-Microsoft-managed policies requiring multifactor authentication differ from the announcement of mandatory multifactor authentication for Azure sign-in made in 2024 that started gradual rollout in October of 2024.
+Microsoft-managed policies requiring multifactor authentication differ from the announcement of mandatory multifactor authentication for Azure sign-ins made in 2024, which started gradual rollout in October of 2024.

 Multifactor authentication for per-user multifactor authentication users

 This policy covers users per-user MFA, a configuration that Microsoft no longer recommends.
 Conditional Access offers a better admin experience with many extra features.
-Consolidating all MFA policies in Conditional Access can help you be more targeted in requiring MFA, lowering end user friction while maintaining security posture.
+Consolidating all multifactor authentication policies to Conditional Access can help you be more targeted in requiring multifactor authentication, lowering end user friction while maintaining security posture.

 This policy targets:

-• Licensed users with Microsoft Entra ID P1 and P2.
+• Organizations with Microsoft Entra ID P1 and P2 licensed users

-• There are less than 500 per-user MFA enabled or enforced users.
+• Organizations with less than 500 per-user MFA enabled or enforced users

 To apply this policy to more users, duplicate it and change the assignments.